Weekly Regional Bank Earnings Roundup

 The biggest miss of the week belonged to United Community Banks (NAS: UCBI) , which missed earnings expectations by over 62%.
 Despite this large miss, other items within the bank's earnings report point to success over the quarter.
 For example, nonperforming assets declined by $15.8 million from the previous quarter, and operating expenses also saw a small decline.
 The earnings miss could be attributed to declines in many forms of revenue for the bank, including net income revenue and fee revenue.
 The bank is still feeling some effects from taking an active stance on troubled assets in March 2011, but after two profitable quarters in 2012, things are heading up for the bank despite this earnings miss.

 Opportunities in regional banks

 I like the potential of regional banks personally, but they may not be for everyone.
 Earnings are just one thing to consider when choosing an investment, so view these results as a small piece to a much larger puzzle.
-In fact, a bank similar to the ones here is featured prominently in our brand new free report "The Stocks Only the Smartest Investors are Buying."
-To find out more about the opportunity, get your copy today, before it's too late.
+In fact, a bank similar to the ones here is featured prominently in our brand new free report, "The Stocks Only the Smartest Investors are Buying."
+To find out which one it is, get your copy today, before it's too late.

 The article Weekly Regional Bank Earnings Roundup originally appeared on Fool.com.Fool contributor Robert Eberhard holds no position in any company mentioned.
 Follow him on Twitter, or click here to see his holdings and a short bio.
 The Motley Fool owns shares of Citigroup and JP Morgan Chase.
 Motley Fool newsletter services have recommended buying shares of Wells Fargo.
 The Motley Fool has a disclosure policy.We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.